harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 hide_table_of_contents: false
 ---

-Although Harvester through release 1.3.0 does not yet support booting and running on nodes without locally attached storage, there are certain cases where it can be made to work.

-These notes describe the specific limited conditions where it is possible, and provide some manual changes to the boot configuration to make it work when those conditions apply.

-The procedure is fairly simple; most of this document provides context and discusses limitations of the procedure.

-The procedure contains some manual steps.
-It is possible that a future Harvester release _may_ automate these steps.
+Through v1.3.0, no explicit support has been provided for using Harvester (installing, booting, and running) with any type of storage that is not locally attached.
+This is in keeping with the philosophy of Hyper-Converged Infrastructure (HCI), which by definition hosts computational capability, storage, and networking in a single device or a set of similar devices operating in a cluster.

+However, there are certain limited conditions that allow Harvester to be used on nodes without locally-attached bootable storage devices.
+Specifically, the use of converged network adapters (CNAs) as well as manual changes to the boot loader configuration of the installed system are required.

 # Concepts and Purpose